 - the home in which the family lives

 Staff will consider the monthly income for each family member.
 The income includes wages before taxes and child support.
 Staff do not count some income.
 Examples include SSI and Student Loans.

 If the family’s income meets program standards, they may qualify for child care assistance.
 Families use this assistance towards the cost of the care from their chosen child care provider.
 Most families must pay part of the child care costs.
 Assistance amounts vary by family based on individual case circumstances.

-Maximum monthly income guidelines are as follows:
+Maximum monthly income guidelines when a person first applies are as follows:

 Listing of key staff